Hexio-io/haproxy-k8s-lb/README.md

 ### Reload Signal

-Sometimes it's necessary to force reload in a reaction of some event, such as when keepalived changes addresses.
+Sometimes it's necessary to force reload in a reaction of some event.
 For this purpose, you can send a signal to the controller to reload the configuration and HA Proxy.

 **Send signal to local process:**